Zudoku

 kraft cloud instance remove node-express-puppeteer-7afg3

 The current deployment uses an ExpressJS service that uses the PDF generating functionality of Puppeteer.
-Customizing the deployment generally means updating the service, such as adding new functionalities provided by Puppeteer.
-The service itself can be updated to provided a REST-like interface.
+Customizing the deployment means updating the service, such as adding new functionalities provided by Puppeteer.
+You can update the service itself to provide a Representational State Transfer (REST)-like interface.

 Use the --help option for detailed information on using Unikraft Cloud: